mike-ward/mike-ward.github.io/_posts/2009-09-20-nested-switch-statements-to-table-lookup-using-linq.md

 ---
 layout: post
-title:  Nested Switch Statements to Table Lookup using LINQ
+title: 'Nested Switch Statements to Table Lookup using LINQ'
 ---
 _Note: My colleague _[_Brian Genisio_](http://geekswithblogs.net/HouseOfBilz/Default.aspx)_ deserves much of the credit for this work.
 He urged me to consider a functional approach during a code review and then later contributed significantly to the code and this article.
 Check out his blog.
 Trust me, you’ll be a better programmer for it. _